Diversity at Beazley: committing to the “Women in Finance Charter”

-By doing so, we have openly promised that women will comprise at least 35% of Beazley’s senior leadership team by 2020, a commitment that our Chief Executive and our Finance Director are jointly responsible for delivering.
-As at January 2018, we still have a little way to go: 28% of our senior leadership team of 106 are women.
+By doing so, we have openly promised that women will comprise at least 35% of Beazley’s senior leadership team by December 2020, a commitment that our Chief Executive and our Finance Director are jointly responsible for delivering.
+As of January 2018, we still had a little way to go: 28% of our senior leadership team of 106 were women.

 Our Finance Director, Sally Lake, is responsible and accountable for gender diversity and inclusion at Beazley